CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     >**Note:** Newly created tables will automatically inherit the "OneLake availability" setting from the Database level

 3. Now, the dialog "Enable OneLake availability" is shown.
-Ensure that "Apply to existing tables" is checked and click the button **enable**.
+Ensure that "Apply to existing tables" is checked and click **enable**.

     ![](media/image_task04_step03.png)

 ## Review
-In this lab you have completed the following:
+In this lab, you have completed the following:
 - Experienced Real-Time Intelligence.
 - Created a Fabric Workspace.
 - Created an Eventhouse.